rolling-scopes-school/tasks/devops/modules/monitoring-configuration/README.md

 ## Task 1.
 Install and configure Prometheus.

 Monitoring is an essential part of any production setup.
-Prometheus is an open-source system which may collect metrics from applications, hosted a K8s cluster as well as from the cluster itself.
+Prometheus is an open-source system which may collect metrics from applications, hosted in a K8s cluster as well as from the cluster itself.
 See Prometheus documentation (https://prometheus.io/docs/introduction/overview/) for more details.

 In this task you need to install Prometheus to your cluster using Helm chart by Bitnami.
 Make sure that Prometheus is able to collect some essential metrics, like nodes CPU and memory usage.
 You may check collected metrics in Prometheus web interface, which might be accessed via kubectl proxy or port-forward functions.